UCL/hivpy/tutorials/circumcision.md

 If there are any circumcision-related variables you would like to change before running your simulation, please change them in `circumcision.yaml`.

+### Module Overview

+At the start of the simulation, all men have a chance to be circumcised at birth due to traditional circumcision practices.
+This is not part of VMMC intervention.

+When circumcision is updated, the eligible population is grouped by age, and VMMC outcomes are probabilistically determined.
+The outcomes are then assigned to the newly circumcised sub-population and their circumcision date is set to the date of the current time step.

+Then, newly circumcised men get tested for HIV, so long as they weren't tested last time step.

 ### Circumcision Data Variables

 - *`vmmc_start_year`* - The year during which VMMC intervention begins (2008 by default).